liferay/liferay-ckeditor/README.md

 1. Create a new skin running `sh ck.sh createskin`.
 2. Edit the skin at `/skins/yourskin` folder.
-3. Build the skin running `sh ck.sh buildskin`.
+3. Build the skin running `sh ck.sh build`.
 4. Commit the result.